raspberrypilearning/colours-from-image/en/step_1.md

 ![The Select image box with URL selected and the image address for the beetle image copied in.](images/select-image-box.png)

 Sample palettes are created from your image.
-You can use the 'picked palette' slider to select which colour scheme you want to use.
+You can use the 'Picked palettes' slider to select which colour scheme you want to use.

 ![The picked palette slider is a third of the way across.
 The image is shown with hotspots showing where the colours have been selected from.](images/generated-image-palettes.png)